dgelessus/NAGUS/docs/protocol.rst

 * **Message type:** 2-byte unsigned int.
 * **Message data:** Varies depending on message type.

+The file server connection uses a slightly different message header, but otherwise behaves like all the others:

+* **Message byte count:** 4-byte unsigned int.
+* **Message type:** 4-byte unsigned int.
+* **Message data:** Varies dependning on the message type.

 The meaning of the message type number depends on the connection type and communication direction (client -> server or server -> client).
 For each connection type,